sambostock/rubygems-rubygems-4875-demo/README.md

 Neither moving the gem out of the private `source` block, nor removing it from `Gemfile` entirely will work.

 This is probably because the `Gemfile.lock` already refers to the private source, and given the intermediate `some_private_gem` is from the private source, Bundler has no reason to assume it should fallback to Rubygems.org.

+### Actually recovering

+The source for the gem must be forced, and the `Gemfile.lock` must be regenerated, after which the gem can be removed from the Gemfile entirely.
+This can be done with an explicit `source:` argument.